plomino/PlominoDoc/docs/features.rst

 If you need a specific layout for a view, you can create a ZPT page which can be used instead the default template.

-This way, you can build calendar view, Gantt view, produce charts, etc.
+This way, you can build calendar views, Gantt views, produce charts, etc.

-To do so, add your Page Template in the resources folder, and enter its name in View Template in the view Parameters tab.
+To do so, add your Page Template in the resources folder, and enter its name in :guilabel:`View Template` in the view :guilabel:`Parameters` tab.

-A good approach is to copy the ZPT code from ``CMFPlomino/skins/CMFPlomino/OpenView.pt`` (in the Plomino sources) and append your modifications.
+A good approach is to copy the ZPT code from ``CMFPlomino/skins/CMFPlomino/OpenView.pt`` (in the Plomino sources) and add your modifications.

 ..
 Note:: good knowledge of ZPT is required.